 #2: Forgoing a Carrier Oil for Topical Use

-Many essential oils are too volatile to be applied directly to your skin without being diluted first.
-For example, if you add a drop of eucalyptus essential oil to your skin, you unknowingly run the risk of causing severe irritation, or worse (as we’ll see in our next mistake).
+Many essential oils are too potent and volatile to be applied directly to your skin without being diluted first.
+For example, if you add a drop of eucalyptus essential oil to your skin, you unknowingly run the risk of causing severe irritation, or worse In addition, carrier oils help reduce the rapid evaporation rate in aid in increased absorption.

-To prevent this from happening, you must always use a high-quality carrier oil any time you plan to apply essential oils topically.
-This type of oil dilutes the volatility of the essential oil, making it a safer option to use on your skin.
-As an added bonus, most certain carrier oils also bring their own skin nourishing properties to the party.
+Always use a high-quality carrier oil any time you plan to apply essential oils topically.
+This type of oil dilutes the potency of the essential oil, making it a safer option to use on your skin.
+As an added bonus, carrier oils also bring their own skin nourishing properties to the party.

-While carrier oils create just enough of a shield to protect your skin from the essential oil, they also deposit a moisturizing layer that may help soothe rashes, irritations, and other skin conditions.
+While carrier oils create aid in protecting your skin from the essential oil, they also deposit a moisturizing layer that may help soothe various skin conditions.

 Fractionated coconut and sweet almond oil are our favorite carrier oils to use with essential oils.

-One of the most serious mistakes you can make is using an essential oil topically without a carrier oil and then going out in the sun.
+One of the most serious mistakes you can make is using a phototoxic essential oil topically, especially without a carrier oil, and then going out in the sun.

 #3: Not Being Careful in the Sun

-Applying essential oils directly to your skin is one thing.
-But doing that and going out in the sun is a huge mistake your body cannot afford to make.
+Applying essential oils directly to your skin is not as good idea.
+But applying a phototoxic oil, and then going out in the sun is a mistake your body cannot afford to make.

 Because of this, the woman experienced severe burns and also upped her skin cancer risk without even realizing it.

-While a trip to the beach may sound even better with a few drops of an energizing citrus essential oil, these are some of the worst offenders when it comes to skin burns.
+While a trip to the beach may sound even better with a few drops of an energizing citrus essential oil, these essential oils should not be applied topically with sun exposure.

-Add these essential oils to your stay-out-of-the-sun list:
+According to NAHA.org, these essential oils should be on your stay-out-of-the-sun list:

 - Angelic Root